dgw/yourls-dont-track-admins/README.md

 * A YOURLS instance
     * All the server software required to run YOURLS
-    * At least version 1.5.1 of YOURLS (for plugin architecture and hooks)
+    * At least version 1.7.1 of YOURLS

 That's it. *Don't Track Admins* doesn't need anything fancy in your server configuration.